codediodeio/geofirex/README.md

 ### `point(latitude: number, longitude: number)`

-Returns a GeoFirePoint allowing you to create geohashes, format data, and calculate relative distance/bearing.
+Returns an object with the required geohash format to save to Firestore.

 Example: `const point = geo.point(38, -119)`